 Digital Goods in the US

 Some states tax digital goods according to the Streamlined Sales Tax (SST) Definition of Digital Goods.
-At the same time, another part of the states enacted state-level laws specifically addressing digital goods definition and taxation.
+At the same time, another part of states enacted state-level laws specifically addressing digital goods definition and taxation.
 In contrast, the rest do not tax digital goods at all.

 Since a US merchant can charge sales tax only in states where the business has Sales Tax Nexus, it's strongly recommended to consult an accountant or a local tax authority on the correct tax rates for digital products.